 Medical practices are in the business of providing the services needed to ensure the health and vitality of patients.
 Whether it’s preventative testing to ensure medical issues are not present or therapy to remedy an illness, the focus is on maintaining or improving patient health and it’s an industry of giving and kindness.
 That’s what makes it difficult when it’s discovered that fraud, embezzlement or other illegal activities have been happening in a practice.
 Unfortunately, many medical practices discover fraud only after thousands of dollars have been lost to a dishonest employee, vendor or supplier.
-To limit the opportunity for such activities, it’s important to implement a robust internal controls program designed to make it difficult to perpetrate this kind of behavior.
+To limit the opportunity for such activities, it’s important to implement a robust internal controls program designed to make it difficult to perpetuate this kind of behavior.
 While most practices are familiar with claims collections and HIPAA disclosures, fewer are aware of the important internal controls needed to protect their practice.
 To help clients, prospects and others develop an effective internal controls program, Hanson & Co has provided a summary of key information below.

 What are Internal Controls?